INSPIRING EVERYONE TO

-SKATE CANADA WILL BE A LEADER IN THE DELIVERY OF SKATING PROGRAMS AND HAVE A CONTINUING LEGACY OF CHAMPIONS
+SKATE CANADA WILL BE A LEADER IN THE DELIVERY OF QUALITY SKATING PROGRAMS AND CONTINUOUSLY DEVELOP CHAMPIONS

 A not-for-profit organization, Skate Canada is the oldest and largest figure skating organization in the world and is recognized by the Government of Canada and the Canadian Olympic Committee (COC) as the governing body for the sport of figure skating in Canada.

 However, we go far beyond figure skating.

 As the largest learn-to-skate teaching organization in Canada, we are dedicated to creating a nation of skaters both recreationally and competitively.

 - is designated by the ISU as the official sanctioning body of figure skating in Canada and oversees the rules and standards of the sport at the development, national and international levels of competition within Canada.

 - is the largest skating instruction organization in Canada.
 Our learn-to-skate and skill-development programs skaters hone their on-ice skills.
 Those skills can be applied to figure, hockey, ringette or speed skating, or to enjoy gliding on a frozen pond.

 - is comprised of 10 regional sections that are made up of over 1,100 skating clubs and schools.